BASILAHAMED/get-Local-Cookies/README.md

 ## get-Local-Cookies

-## How to list all the cookies of the current page?
+## How to list all the cookies on the current page?
 Fetch local cookies with this **getCookies** python code.
 If you really find this useful, Star my repository. ⭐ ⭐ ⭐ Happy Cloning Geeks🤝